Dmytry/cursed_int/README.md

 To this day, GCC still can't optimize pre-checks down to the jo or jno (or similar) , so all they got out of it in the end was updated code with a slower form of overflow test as required by the standard, and no optimization opportunities.

 This strongly suggests that undefined signed overflow in the standard, on the whole, probably resulted in slower production code.

+To summarize, it seems that those overflow-related optimizations only occur when both the compiler *and the code being compiled* are "ignoring the situation completely with unpredictable results", which is increasingly uncommon in production code.
 ## Why is signed overflow undefined behavior in the first place, anyway?

 The original rationale for not specifying integers was to allow compilers to use native